 This is essentially the strategy at play when a company, like Upworthy, asks you a no brainer question before asking for your email:

-We published an academic insight that showed consumers were generally more drawn to interactive photos than static ones.
+We previously found that consumers were generally more drawn to interactive photos than static ones.
 In addition, it showed that the positive emotions registered were due more to hedonic information (fun) than instrumental information (userful).

 There’s been a lot of research about interactivity in different realms – education, entertainment, etc. – but online it appears the broadest implication of interactive elements is that they can increase user engagement.